Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 *She reflects on her motivations, realizing that her goals, while different, stem from a shared desire to create a better future with Marcus.*

 ### Scene 5: Dialogue with Sarah Chen
-*Setting: A community center where they are discussing advocacy strategies.*
+*Setting: A community center where they are discussing advocacy strategies and the implications of AI policies.*

 **Isabella**: "Sarah, I feel torn between pushing for rapid AI advancements and ensuring we don't leave anyone behind.
 How do we advocate for progress without compromising our values?"

 **Sarah**: "It's a delicate balance, Isabella.
 We must ensure that our policies reflect our commitment to social justice, even if it means slowing down the pace of innovation."

 ### Scene 6: Joint Advocacy Efforts
-*Setting: A strategy meeting with community leaders.*
+*Setting: A strategy meeting with community leaders discussing AI policies.*

 **Isabella**: "Together, we can create a framework that not only promotes AI development but also protects the rights of those who might be affected by it."